30 Grams of Protein Breakfast: Easy High-Protein Ideas to Start Your Day

 • 8 oz salmon filet = 50-55 g

-A Week of Breakfasts with 30+ Grams of Protein
+5 Easy Breakfasts With 30+ Grams of Protein

 1. Fab Four Smoothie + 3 Sausage Links = 35-40 g protein